According to the part 1 article 404 of Federal Law 1987 No 3 on Penal Code amended by Federal Law of 2005 No 34 and Federal Law of 2006 No 52:

-In October 2017 I had a chance to attend an event dedicated to labor rights of disabled people.
-Inspired by the event I observed that UAE started series of steps to implement measures for people with special needs after joining world Convention by means of huge changes in the governmental sector giving more attention to these people and their future.
+UAE implemented a series of steps to implement measures for people with special needs after joining world Convention by means of huge changes in the governmental sector giving more attention to these people and their future.

 Only specific group of people is determined as disabled under Article 26 of Federal Law No.29 of 2006 Concerning the Rights of People with Special Needs such as suffering from a temporary or permanent, full or partial deficiency or infirmity in physical, sensory, mental, communicational, educational or psychological abilities to an extent that limits the possibility of performing the ordinary requirements.